-Water is one of the most important compounds in existence, it covers 71% of our planet’s surface and the human body can contain as much as 75% of the stuff.
-Uses of water include agriculture, science, medical, transportation, heating, recreation, food processing, washing and most importantly drinking.
+Water is one of the most important substances on the planet, it covers 71% of the Earth’s surface and the human body can contain as much as 75% of the stuff.
+Water is vital to a huge number of applications including agriculture, science, medical, transportation, heating, recreation and food processing as well as washing and perhaps most important of all: drinking.

-For the majority of us, drinking water comes from a treated municipal supply, which is safe to drink but will often feature unpleasant tastes and odours from chemicals such as chlorine, which are used to treat the water.
-Depending on where you live, your water may be a hard water supply that causes limescale build-up, which in turn can block pipes and damage appliances.
-These 2 problems along with a number of other common water problems often result in people utilising a water filter to improve the quality of their water but how water filters actually work?
+For the majority of us, drinking water comes from a treated municipal supply which is safe to drink but will often feature unpleasant tastes and odours from chemicals such as chlorine which are used to disinfect the water and keep it free of germs and bacteria.
+Depending on where you live, you may also find that your mains water causes limescale deposits to form which can block pipes and damage appliances.
+These issues, chlorine taste / odour and limescale formation are just two among a host of other common water problems which can be solved by water filtration.
+But how do water filters actually work?

 The 5 Types of Filter